 Hyperhidrosis is the medical term for excessive sweating.
-Axillary Hyperhidrosis is when the sweating is particularly bad, under the arms.
-Sweating is one of the most important ways in which the body loses heat, however, people with hyperhidrosis, produce sweat in amounts far greater than needed to control their temperature.
-It is thought that about one in 200 people have some form of hyperhidrosis.
+Axillary hyperhidrosis is when sweating is terrible under the arms.
+Sweating is one of the crucial ways in which the body loses heat.
+However, people with hyperhidrosis produce sweat in amounts far more significant than needed to control their temperature.
+Statistics show that about one in 200 people have some form of hyperhidrosis.

 There are two main types of hyperhidrosis.
-The more common type is focal hyperhidrosis, which can affect the armpits, hands, feet or face.
+The more common type is excessive focal sweating, which can affect the armpits, hands, feet or face.
 Generalised hyperhidrosis is less common, affecting the whole body.
-This is often caused by other health problems such as diabetes or hyperthyroidism.
-Often when the health problem is treated, the sweating usually stops.
+Other health problems, such as diabetes or hyperthyroidism, cause it often.
+The sweating usually stops after the treatment of the health problem.

-Botulinum toxin is a neurotoxin, which is produced by the anaerobic bacterium clostridium botulinum.
-It hinders the nerve endings of the motor end plates.
-Fifteen to twenty drops of botox are injected through a very small needle into the skin of each underarm.
-This procedure does not hamper normal activity but heavy exercise should be avoided for few hours.
-Underarm sweating decreases by 90% for the first two days and the full effect can be seen within one week.
-Sweating at night is also seen to considerably decrease by the use of botox hyperhidrosis treatment.
+The anaerobic bacterium Clostridium botulinum produces Botulinum toxin.
+Besides, it is a neurotoxin.
+It hinders the nerve endings of the motor endplates.
+The physician injects fifteen to twenty drops of botox through a tiny needle into the skin of each underarm.
+This procedure does not hamper regular activity, but we should avoid heavy exercise for a few hours.
+Underarm sweating decreases by 90% for the first two days, and we can see the total effect within one week.
+Sweating at night is also considerably reduced by the use of botox hyperhidrosis treatment.

-There may be simultaneous disappearance of odor associated with decreased sweating, but this is not permanent..
-Most patients obtain the benefit of dryness with one treatment of Botox for six to ten months.
-After that the treatment has to be repeated.
-This is the best remedy for excessive sweating.
+There may be simultaneous disappearance of odour associated with decreased sweating, but this is not permanent.
+Most patients benefit from dryness with one Botox treatment for six to ten months.
+After that, you need to repeat the treatment.
+It is the best remedy for excessive sweating.